2023 PARENT/PLAYER INFORMATION and POLICIES

 CADDIES AND CARTS — No player may ride in a powered golf cart during his/her competitive rounds, with the exception of tournament-approved shuttles at certain sites.
 Players in Divisions 1, 2, 3 and 4 may have one caddie.
 Caddie may carry contestant in Divisions 1 if necessary.
 All other players must walk.
 Specified caddie only may give advice.
 Players in Divisions 5, 6 and 7 may nothave a caddie and must walk and carry their own bag or use a pull cart.
 Players and parents in Sunday’s Applebee’s Parent-Child event may use powered golf carts.

-CELL PHONES AND PAGERS – Contestants MAY NOT USE NOR CARRY a cell phone or pager during practice or competition rounds.
-Penalty disqualification.
+CELL PHONES AND PAGERS –Contestants may carry a cell phone in their bag but must restrict its use to EMERGENCY purposes only.
 Spectators are requested to NOT carry audible cell phones or pagers, or carry on a conversation on their phone, on any golf course during practice or competition rounds.

 CODE OF CONDUCT – Violations of the Code of Conduct include: verbal or physical abuse of any person, club throwing, cheating, disrespect of volunteers or officials, abuse of the golf course (divots not replaced, bunkers not raked, ball marks not repaired), discarded trash not placed in proper receptacle, vandalism, use of smoking or chewing tobacco products, use of drugs or alcohol, not adhering to dress code, leaving course during a competition round without permission of a PLPGC official, or any other conduct not becoming a PLP participant.
 Competitors who violate the Code are subject to a two-stroke penalty or disqualification, dependent on PLPGC Tournament Committee decision.
 Players and parents should always conduct themselves in a professional manner while at event sites.
 Under no circumstances will displays of temper, by players or parents, either verbally or physically, be tolerated, and such acts will result in the permanent suspension of all parties involved from all tournament courses for the duration of the tournament and possibly future tournaments.
 Other complaints or violations not specifically covered will be reviewed by the Tournament Committee, which will determine the final action to be taken.